manikcloud/DevOps-Tutorial/README.md

 # DevOps-Tutorial

-DevOps-Tutorial By Varun Kumar Manik.
+- DevOps-Tutorial By Varun Kumar Manik.
+- Sending from User.
 # Caltech-DevOps Simplilearn PG Program

 This repository contains course materials for the Caltech-DevOps Simplilearn Postgraduate Program.